 Our expertise extends across the full fixed income spectrum, encompassing traditional government bonds, credit and inflation-linked strategies.
 We also have the expertise to run ‘passive enhanced’ style portfolios and have a proven ability to generate above-benchmark performance outcomes in this space.

 As well as managing established unit trusts, we have a proven ability to manage bespoke, segregated mandates that are tailored according to clients’ individual requirements and objectives.

 FirstSentier Investors is among the largest and most experienced managers of Australian-based fixed income solutions.

 We are able to source a variety of investment opportunities both within Australia and overseas, utilising the insights of specialist resources in the world’s largest bond markets.

 A ‘balanced risk’ approach seeks to diversify performance drivers and generate consistent outperformance through the full market cycle.

 Our portfolios are unconstrained by a ‘house view’ – managers have the discretion to utilise a range of varied and uncorrelated performance drivers.

 We seek to deliver long-term excess returns, but have an over-arching emphasis on protecting capital.

-Our best-in-class ESG integration considers environmental, social and governance indicators alongside traditional indicators of financial performance.
+Best-in-class ESG integration: we consider environmental, social and governance indicators alongside traditional indicators of financial performance.

 Head of Australian Fixed Income